 Under Breyer's framework, the constitutional right to an abortion, and the right to privacy more generally, would be weighed against how they strengthen active liberty.
 Can it really be said that an unwanted pregnancy and child are such an important burden on a woman's ability to participate in democratic decision-making that they trump everyone else's right to pass laws restricting abortion?
 Perhaps; but basing abortion rights on such shaky ground is a very dangerous path for liberals to tread.

-It is also worthwhile pointing out that Breyer’s leading opinion in Stenberg v Carhart, which held that Nebraska’s law restricting partial-birth abortions was unconstitutional, did not discuss how this approach could be reconciled with active liberty.
+It is also worthwhile pointing out that Breyer’s leading opinion in Stenberg v Carhart, which held that

 No doubt there are many other areas where treating active liberty as if it were the animating purpose behind the Constitution will conflict with other constitutional rights.
 Breyer offers no hierarchy of rights, nor does he discuss how privileging active liberty might interfere with pre-existing rights.
 Breyer's framework gives few insights to judges, fewer still to the lawyers who argue before them.